jupdike/bray/README.md

 * https://reactjs.org/docs/introducing-jsx.html
 * https://reactjs.org/docs/jsx-in-depth.html

 Bray is built on JSX, which means you can paste in HTML and SVG (or any clean subset of XML tags plus text strings) and get back the same XML (or HTML and SVG).
 But you can also extend these (or your own domain-specific document XML language) in a programmatic manner to do anything you want in code.
 It is just declarative code and content mixed together.
+This actually allows you to cleanly separate semantic content from messy boilerplate code parts (implementation details), by creating a [DSL](https://en.wikipedia.org/wiki/Domain-specific_language) *for your specific document*, and then writing your document in that clean, easy-to-read, easy-to-understand, and easy-to-extend language.
+Because makes it easy, nearly trivial to create a component, it encourages high reuse and easy refactoring, resulting in a cleanly engineering document, while retaining all the bells and whistles.
+Declarative, modular code for the win!

 ## Why does Bray exist?